Islam in France: Early history

-After their conquest of Hispania and invasion of Gaul, the Arab Umayyads were defeated at the Battle of Tours in 732.
-Septimania however remained under Arab control until 759.
+During the conquest of Iberia and the conquest of Gaul, the Umayyad forces would conquer and annex the entirety of the Iberian Peninsula and modern day southern France.
+Though they would eventually withdraw in 732 AD.
+However, Septimania remained under Umayyad dominance until 759.
+During a later battle, the Al Andalusians established the fortress Fraxinetum.

 In 838, the Annales Bertiniani record that Muslims raided Marseille in southern France, plundered its religious houses and took captive both men and women, clerical and lay, as slaves.
 In 842, the Annales report a raid in the vicinity of Arles.
 In 869, raiders returned to Arles and captured the archbishop, Roland.
 They accepted a ransom in return for the archbishop, but when they handed him over he was already dead.
 The construction of a castle in the Camargue following these raids up the Rhône may have induced raiders to try points further east, culminating in the establishment of a permanent base of operations at Fraxinetum.
 In 887, Muslim forces from Al-Andalus conquered several bases in France and established the emirate of Fraxinet.
 They were eventually defeated and expelled in 975.

 During the winter of 1543–1544, after the siege of Nice, Toulon was used as an Ottoman naval base under admiral Hayreddin Barbarossa.
 The Christian population was temporarily evacuated, and Toulon Cathedral was briefly converted into a mosque until the Ottomans' departure.

 After the expulsion of the Moriscos from Spain in 1609–1614, about 50,000 Moriscos entered France, according to the research of Henri Lapeyre.